Armenian religion in Cyprus: Armenian Catholic Church

-Armenian-Catholics first came to the island during the Frankish Era from the nearby Armenian Kingdom of Cilicia.
-It is unclear whether they had their own structure during the Latin Era or if they were under the Latin Church of Cyprus, as has been the case since the Ottoman Era.
-What we do know is that Armenian-Catholics used Saint Lazarus' basilica in Larnaca, the Holy Cross church in Nicosia (probably Arablar Djami/Stavros tou Missirikou) and the Virgin Mary of the Green (de Vert) in Famagusta, which was built between 1311 and 1317.
-Armenian-Catholic monks and nuns also served at the Premonstratensian Bellapais Abbey and the Benedictine Notre Dame de Tyre convent in Nicosia, respectively.
-The only Armenian-Catholic Bishops' names which have survived until today are George Noreghes, appointed by Latin Archbishop of Cyprus Elias de Nabineaux circa 1340, and the Dominican Julio or Julian Stavriano, who served as Bishop of the Armenians (1561-1567) and later became Bishop of the Maronites (1567-1570); he started as Armenian Orthodox and later he embraced Catholicism.
-The latter's flock included about 1.000 Armenians and he used Saint Sergius' church in Famagusta.
+Armenian Catholics first came to the island during the Frankish era from the nearby Armenian Kingdom of Cilicia.
+It is unclear whether they had their own structure during the Latin era or if they were under the Latin Church of Cyprus, as has been the case since the Ottoman era.
+They used the Church of Saint Lazarus in Larnaca, the Holy Cross church in Nicosia (probably Arablar Djami/Stavros tou Missirikou) and the Virgin Mary of the Green in Famagusta, built between 1311 and 1317.
+Armenian Catholic monks and nuns also served at the Premonstratensian Bellapais Abbey and the Benedictine Notre Dame de Tyre convent in Nicosia, respectively.
+The only Armenian Catholic bishops' names which have survived until today are George Noreghes, appointed by Latin Archbishop of Cyprus Elias de Nabineaux c.
+1340, and the Dominican Julio or Julian Stavriano, who served as Bishop of the Armenians (1561–1567) and later became Bishop of the Maronites (1567–1570); he started as Armenian Orthodox and later embraced Catholicism.
+The latter's flock included about 1,000 Armenians and he used Saint Sergius' church in Famagusta.

-During the Ottoman Era, there was a very limited conversion of Armenian Orthodox to Catholicism, mainly due to the proselytising activities of the Franciscan mission in Nicosia and Larnaca, especially during the 17th and 18th centuries; however, these must have been temporary apostasies and their number never exceeded 50 at any given time.
+During the Ottoman era, there was a very limited conversion of Armenian Orthodox to Catholicism, mainly due to the proselytising activities of the Franciscan mission in Nicosia and Larnaca, especially during the 17th and 18th centuries; however, these must have been temporary apostasies and their number never exceeded 50 at any given time.
 In 1794 the small (and perhaps newly formed) Armenian Catholic community of Larnaca was granted some holy chalices from the auction of the belongings of the old Capuchin monastery of the town.